isaacfeliu/piwigo-api/README.md

 ## Usage

 Just include 'piwigo/session' and the related classes, then querying Piwigo is fairly quick and straightforward.
+The latest RubyDocs for [piwigo-api](https://rubydoc.info/github/KKDad/piwigo-api) can be loacated on [rubydoc.info](https://rubydoc.info).

-# Get the second album and all of it's children
+### Get the second album and all of it's children

 ```ruby
 require 'piwigo/session'